 While working in Excel, we often have to work with a lot of worksheets in a workbook.
 Today I will be showing how you can pull data from multiple worksheets to a single worksheet in Excel.

-4 Suitable Methods to Pull Data from Multiple Worksheets in Excel
+How to Pull Data from Multiple Worksheets in Excel: 4 Quick Ways

 Here we have three worksheets in a workbook.
 They contain the sales record of some items over three months: January, February and March respectively.

 Our objective today is to pull data from these three worksheets into a single worksheet to use for calculation.

 1. Use Formula to Pull Data from Multiple Worksheets

 If you want to perform any operation on the data from multiple sheets, you can perform this through formulas.
 Here is how to do that.

 - Place the name of the sheet (Sheet_Name!) before the cell reference when there are cell references of multiple sheets in a formula.